-Luke Clements is the Cerebra Professor of Law at Cardiff University and is a solicitor with Scott-Moncrieff & Associates Ltd. He has had conduct of many cases before the European Commission and Court of Human Rights and continues to act in an advisory capacity for many complaints to the Court.
+Luke Clements is the Cerebra Professor of Law at Leeds University where he has a Chair in Law and Social Justice.
+Luke is also a solicitor with Scott-Moncrieff & Associates Ltd. He has had conduct of many cases before the European Commission and Court of Human Rights and continues to act in an advisory capacity for many complaints to the Court.
 Luke is a Vice President of the Spinal Injuries Association.

 He has helped draft and promote a number of Parliamentary Bills aimed at improving the rights of people experiencing social exclusion - including Bills that became the Carers (Recognition and Services) Act 1995 and the Carers (Equal Opportunities) Act 2004.
 In 2013 he was the Special Adviser to the Parliamentary Committee that scrutinised the draft Bill that resulted in the Care Act 2014.